 Your calf pain gradually grows in intensity with activities like running, especially if you’re pushing further than before or adding more vertical.

-The frustration with calf pain comes from the difficulty in figuring out what’s causing the pain.
+Frustration with the persistent pain often comes from the difficulty in figuring out what’s causing your pain.

 So what’s your best way of working out what’s causing your pain?

-If you would rather not spend your cash on a physio visit, the next best option would be a diagnosis via emedicine.
-Our app, for iOS and Android, is due to launch in October 2019.
-I can provide a very accurate diagnosis because it’s been developed by experienced sports physiotherapists.
-Best of all it cost you nothing to confirm your diagnosis!
+If you would rather not spend your cash on a physio visit, the next best option would be a diagnosis via e-medicine.

-To narrow down the possible causes of your calf pain, you need to start with the pattern of pain over the course of a run.
+To narrow down the possible causes of your calf pain, you need to start with the pattern of pain over the course of a run or fast walk.

-Muscle fatigue will usually be sore when the muscle is active or stretched but the pain goes away if you’re not loading or stretching the muscle.
-The pain will then kick back in as soon as the muscle is loaded.
-You may also notice a feeling of calf muscle tightness after exercise.
+Diagnosis: Muscle fatigue will usually be sore when the muscle is active or stretched but the pain goes away if you’re not loading or stretching the muscle.

-Blood flow issues (we’re not talking about DVT or acute vascular issues) will usually get progressively worse as the run continues but ease soon after you stop running.
-It will gradually build again as you return to running.
+Diagnosis: Blood flow issues (we’re not talking about DVT or acute vascular issues) will usually get progressively worse as the run continues.